 Our Case Selection Criteria is available here.

-Click on the titles below for information about some of the cases we are currently working on and have worked on in the past.
+Click on the titles below for information about some of the cases we’ve worked on in the past.
 They are listed in order of either year of the decision or year of the outcome which concluded the case.

 Social assistance recipients have a statutory right to appeal certain decisions about their benefits to the Social Benefits Tribunal.
 However, there are some decisions that they cannot appeal.
 For example, decisions about access to “discretionary benefits” to cover dental, medical, and other expenses cannot be appealed, nor can decisions that refuse an extension of time for reconsideration of an OW or ODSP decision.
 These are important decisions that can affect access to social assistance, medical care, and quality of life.
 However, social assistance recipients’ only option in these situations is to bring an application for judicial review at the Ontario Divisional Court.
 Therefore, judicial review applications should remain reasonably accessible.